Health Department Updates Statewide COVID-19 Case Counts | The scoop | Journal Gazette

 Health Department Updates Statewide COVID-19 Case Counts

-A total of 3,072 Hoosiers are confirmed to have died from COVID-19, an increase of six from the previous day.
+A total of 3,093 Hoosiers are confirmed to have died from COVID-19, an increase of 16 from the previous day.
 Another 219 probable deaths have been reported based on clinical diagnoses in patients for whom no positive test is on record.
-Deaths are reported based on when data are received by ISDH and occurred over multiple days.
+Deaths are reported based on when data are received by the state and occurred over multiple days.

 To find testing sites around the state, visit www.coronavirus.in.gov and click on the COVID-19 testing information link.